'Sense prevails on 'grim day' for boxing'

 Promoter Eddie Hearn appears suddenly and heads upstairs.
 Then quietly and out of sight of the press, Benn and his father Nigel make a hasty exit.
 Versace luggage is packed into a car.

-In the same carpark, about an hour and half later, middleweight Felix Cash, who was booked to fight on the undercard, leaves.
+In the same car park, about an hour and half later, middleweight Felix Cash, who was booked to fight on the undercard, leaves.
 He shares a coach with Benn and he is visibly annoyed.
 Hearn has already left again.

 Still Arthur and Courtenay are left in the lobby, unaware the entire card has been cancelled, not just the main event.